This article may contain compensated links. Please read disclaimer for more info.

 The Route du Mimosa (D559) is a 130km road that runs from Bormes-les-Mimosas to Grasse and is the perfect France winter itinerary for a getaway in the French Riviera.

 This 6-day Route du Mimosa itinerary is one of the most lovely road trips in France.
 It explores the most beautiful towns and landscapes along the Mimosa Route and will allow you a few days of winter sunshine enjoying beautiful places, local festivals, and a slower path of life.
 On the way, picturesque medieval towns, lush botanical gardens, mimosa festivals, and the largest mimosa forest in Europe!

 9. Lyon – the Festival of Lights Awaits

 Lyon is one of the best places to visit in France in winter.
 There are many ways to enjoy winter in Lyon apart from visiting its museums, main sights, and silk shops.

 The coldest season kicks off with the Festival of Lights, one of France’s most famous winter festivals.
 The Fête des Lumières began as a spontaneous celebration of the Virgin Mary when her erected bronze statue was erected, and Lyonnais all placed candles in their windows.

-Even if the festival’s essence has not changed, Lyon has turned the Festival of Lights into one of its main tourist attractions and makes Lyon one of the best places to visit in France in December (book your accommodation months in advance!).
+Even if the festival’s essence has not changed, the city has turned the Festival of Lights into one of Lyon’s main tourist attractions and makes Lyon one of the best places to visit in France in December (book your accommodation months in advance!).
 For four nights, different artists light up buildings, streets, squares, and parks all over the city.
 With more than 40 light installations to discover, the city has a magical atmosphere.

 Lyon is also an ideal place to discover French cuisine and fall in love with it.
 The French generally acknowledge Lyon to be the gastronomic capital of France.
 This is a city with more restaurants per head and where food is taken to another level and people, it’s a way of life.